Discover the architecture

 Unlike many civic buildings, which express the power and tastes of individuals or political philosophies, Parliament House was designed to encourage public access and involvement while responding to the Australian climate, landscape, vegetation, and even the quality of the light.
 It was designed to be both a functional building and a major national symbol.

 The winning design of the New York-based architectural firm Mitchell/Giurgola & Thorp imagined a Parliament that symbolically rose out of the landscape.
-Romaldo Giurgola, who directed the on-site work, said Parliament House could not be built on top of the hill as this would symbolise government imposed on the people...it was important that [it] be seen as extending an invitation to all citizens...
+Romaldo Giurgola, the principal Architect, said Parliament House could not be built on top of the hill as this would symbolise government imposed on the people...it was important that [it] be seen as extending an invitation to all citizens...

 Forecourt and Great Verandah

 The forecourt reflects Australia’s ancient beginnings.
 Aboriginal artist Michael Nelson Jagamara designed the 196-square-metre mosaic.
 The artist described the work and its importance at Parliament House: